-The development of an electronic web-based system for the application and management of traffic safety grants has been initiated.
-The eGrants system will allow users to manage the entire lifecycle of the grant process including creating and submitting grant proposals; managing and monitoring grant projects and programs; and submitting performance reports and requests for reimbursement.
-The eGrants management system is expected to be fully operational by FY 2012.
+The development of an electronic web-based system for the application and management of traffic safety grants was completed.
+All applications for FY 2012 were accepted through SAGE (System for Administering Grants Electronically).
+The eGrants system allows users to manage the entire lifecycle of the grant process including creating and submitting grant proposals; managing and monitoring grant projects and programs; and submitting performance reports and requests for reimbursement.

 PLANNING AND ADMINISTRATION: BUDGET SUMMARY

 PROJECT NUMBER PROJECT TITLE BUDGET BUDGET SOURCE

-PA 11-01-01 P&A \$500,000 SECTION 402
+PA 12-01-01 P&A \$500,000 SECTION 402

-PA 11-01-01 P&A \$100,000 SECTION 406

 402 TOTAL \$500,000

-406 TOTAL \$100,000

-TOTAL ALL FUNDS \$600,000
+TOTAL ALL FUNDS \$500,000